SpicyCactuar/heightmap/README.md

 # Soft Trace

 OpenGL application displaying a textured heightmap.
-An `nPoints` vertices mesh is generated at runtime, along with its tangents and UVs.
+An `nPoints` sized triangle strip is generated at runtime.
+For each vertex, its tangents and UVs are computed.
 The information is fed into a basic graphics pipeline (vert + frag) that displaces the vertices and subsequently Blinn-Phong shades the resulting fragments.
 Three terrain textures are mixed according to height.
 The scene is illuminated by a single directional light.